tpowa/Archboot/usr/share/archboot/docs/Readme.txt

   mkinitcpio.conf, systemd, crypttab and mdadm.conf
 - Configuration of basic system files
 - Setting root password
-- grub-bios, grub-efi-x86_64, grub-efi-i386, refind-efi-x86_64, gummiboot,
-  efilinux-efi, extlinux/syslinux bootloader support
+- grub(2) (BIOS and UEFI), refind-efi, gummiboot, efilinux-efi, syslinux (BIOS and UEFI) bootloader support

 FAQ, Known Issues and limitations:
 - Release specific known issues and workarounds are posted in changelog files.
 - Check also the forum threads for posted fixes and workarounds.
 - Why screen stays blank or other weird screen issues happen?
-  Some hardware doesn't like the KMS activation, use radeon.modeset=0 or i915.modeset=0 on boot prompt.
+  Some hardware doesn't like the KMS activation, use nouveau.modeset=0 or radeon.modeset=0 or i915.modeset=0 or nomodeset on boot prompt.
 - dmraid might be broken on some boards, support is not perfect here.
   The reason is there are so many different hardware components out there.
   At the moment 1.0.0rc16 is included, with latest fedora patchset.
-- grub2 cannot detect correct bios boot order:
-  It may happen that hd(x,x) entries are not correct, thus first reboot may not work.
-  Reason: grub cannot detect bios boot order.
-  Fix: Either change bios boot order or change menu.lst to correct entries after successful boot.
-This cannot be fixed it is a restriction in grub2!
 - Why is parted used in setup routine, instead of cfdisk in msdos partitiontable mode?
   - parted is the only linux partition program that can handle all type of